 1) Make Rules Situational: Every child is different, and what they want, need, and go about dating will be different for every teen.
 While some may want to start "dating" as early as 12, others may not even show interest until after high school.
 Embrace it, and use it to your advantage.
-What you do for your oldest may not work for your youngest—and that's ok.
+What you do for your oldest may not work for your youngest—and that's okay.

 2) Talk Every Day: There is nothing better you can do for your child than having an open and communicative relationship with them.
-They need to trust you and know that they can tell you anything without losing your love, or even if it may get them in trouble.
+They need to trust you and know that they can tell you anything without losing your love, even if it may get them in trouble.

 Talk to them every day.
 Talk to them about your attitudes about sex and why you have the rules and boundaries that you do about dating.
-Talk to them about their fears, wants, desires--listen and be empathetic.
+Talk to them about their fears, wants, desires—listen and be empathetic.
 Reassure them, give them advice when needed, and give them examples from your own life.

 Most of all, be an example of who you want them to be.
 If you want them to have healthy relationships, you need to show them how to do that.
 Model the values you want them to have.
-If you don't, they will think of you as a hypocrit and you will never have the relationship with them that you need.
+If you don't, they will think of you as a hypocrite and you will never have the relationship with them that you need.

-3) Encourage Variety: Teenage dating is a great opportunity for the young person to figure out what they want (and don't want) from a relationship, as well as learn more about who they are and the areas in which they need to grow.
+3) Encourage Variety: Teenage dating is a great opportunity for a young person to figure out what they want (and don't want) from a relationship, as well as learn more about who they are and the areas in which they need to grow.
 Encourage them to go out with many different people so they know what they want in a partner.
 In fact, make a rule that they cannot go out with the same person twice in a row.

-Also encourage your youth to try a variety of different activities on their dates, and they may discover a new hobby or talent in the process.
+Also, encourage your youth to try a variety of different activities on their dates, and they may discover a new hobby or talent in the process.
 Variety with boundaries will help ensure healthy relationships once they are older.

 4) Meet the Dates: You should always meet the person your son or daughter will be going on a date with.
-This lets you make your own judgment about them, see how they interact with adults, and shows that they put your child before themselves.
+This lets you make your own judgment about them, see how they interact with adults and shows that they put your child before themselves.

 5) Let Them Make (Minor) Mistakes: Your children are not going to learn how to be in a relationship if they never make any mistakes.
-Of course, you should step in before any catastrophic, life changing mistakes are made, but avoid stepping in or fixing every minor things wrong in their relationship.
+Of course, you should step in before any catastrophic, life-changing mistakes are made, but avoid stepping in or fixing every minor thing wrong in their relationship.
 It will help preserve your relationship with them now, and they will thank you later when they are better at maintaining healthy relationships than their peers with helicopter parents.
 Be there for support, but let them do the bulk of the work themselves.

 Don't (Grab the Shotgun)